User Tools

 A standard of better morality

-The real problem is the presence of individuals with psychopathic tendencies who, because of the violence inhibitor dysfunction, have no inner resistance to harming others and have underdeveloped moral emotions, including empathy and guilt.
+The real problem is the presence of individuals with psychopathic tendencies who, because of violence inhibitor dysfunction, have no inner resistance to harming others and have underdeveloped moral emotions, including empathy and guilt.
 It is these individuals who, when striving for high social positions, such as CEO of a company or politician, have no moral problems with “going over the heads” of competitors and others they can profitably exploit.
 For example, while in the general population, there are no more than 1% of individuals who meet the criteria for clinical psychopathy, among CEOs, there are already from 3% to 21% of them[18].
-Politicians cannot be expected to do well either; despite the lack of reliable statistics, practically any expert in the field of sociopathy/psychopathy/antisocial personality disorder would not dispute that there is a higher percentage of individuals with psychopathic tendencies among them than in general population[19].
+Politicians cannot be expected to do well either; despite the lack of reliable statistics, practically any expert in the field of sociopathy/psychopathy/antisocial personality disorder would not dispute that there is a higher percentage of individuals with psychopathic tendencies among them than in the general population[19].
 Psychiatrist Andrew Lobaczewski explains the very emergence of authoritarian and oppressive regimes as the result of the seizure of political power by psychopaths[20].
+In general, psychopathy is the purest and the best explanation of antisocial behavior and can be labeled as a unified theory of crime[21].

-These individuals who, having a high social position, pursue purely personal benefits and tolerate causing harm to others are most likely to be the main obstacle to the establishment of good coordination between different societies in solving global problems.
+It is psychopathic individuals who, once in a high social position, pursue purely personal benefits and tolerate causing harm to others are most likely to be the main obstacle to the establishment of good coordination between different societies in solving global problems.
 They are the ones who care the least about the appropriate use of shared resources.
 And it is they who, when faced with the need to solve some problems, would rather resort to coercion and total surveillance than promote a moral bioenhancement program.

 A proposal for moral bioenhancement in psychopaths and the rule of universalization